Skip to main content

 ~$kubectl wait --for=condition=Ready nodes --all --timeout=120s

-Kubernetes now shows the 5 nodes in a Ready state:
+Kubernetes now shows all 5 nodes in a Ready state:

 ~$kubectl get nodes